 Green Bay is a larger medium-sized city located in the state of Wisconsin.
 With a population of 104,578 people and 27 constituent neighborhoods, Green Bay is the third largest community in Wisconsin.

-Green Bay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Green Bay is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Green Bay is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Green Bay who work in office and administrative support (11.28%), sales jobs (10.70%), and food service (7.45%).

 The population of Green Bay overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Green Bay, 24.80% have at least a bachelor's degree.

 The per capita income in Green Bay in 2018 was $26,618, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $106,472 for a family of four.
 However, Green Bay contains both very wealthy and poor people as well.

 Green Bay is a very ethnically-diverse city.
 The people who call Green Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Green Bay residents report their race to be White, followed by Asian.
 Green Bay also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 15.81% of the city’s residents.
 Important ancestries of people in Green Bay include German, Irish, Polish, Belgian, and French.